 48. Vigilanti bus et non d ormientibus jura sub veniunt – Law aids the vigilant and not the dormant or laws aid/assist those who are vigilant, not those who sleep upon/over their rights.

 - Independently of the Statutes of Limitation, a plaintiff may be precluded by his own laches from obtaining equitable relief.
-Laches pre-supposes not only lapse of time, but also the existence of circumstances which render it unjust to give relief to the plaintiff; and unless reasonable vigilance is shown in the prosecution of a claim to equitable relief, the Court, acting on the maxim vigilanti-bus non dormientibus subveniunt leges, will decline to interfere – Gattu Lal Vs Gulab Singh & Ors., MANU/SC/0006/1985: AIR 1985 SC 547: 1985 (1) SCC 432.
+Laches pre-supposes not the only lapse of time, but also the existence of circumstances which render it unjust to give relief to the plaintiff; and unless reasonable vigilance is shown in the prosecution of a claim to equitable relief, the Court, acting on the maxim vigilanti-bus non dormientibus subveniunt leges, will decline to interfere – Gattu Lal Vs Gulab Singh & Ors., MANU/SC/0006/1985: AIR 1985 SC 547: 1985 (1) SCC 432.

 - The doctrine “vigilanti bus, et non dormentibus, jura subvenient” is attracted to the present case.
 Law helps those, who are vigilant and not those who sleep – law comes to the rescue of such persons, who are themselves vigilant about their rights – Lala Vs Lal Khan & Ors., MANU/RH/0006/1990: AIR 1990 RAJ 17.

 - It is a well-settled principle that laws aid and assist those who are vigilant not those who sleep over their rights (Vigilanti bus, non dormientibus, jura subveniunt).
 The relief of specific performance of the agreement is an equitable relief.
 A person seeking such equitable relief, has to approach the Court with clean hands and exhibit bona fide conduct – N. Satyanarayana Vs Vedprakash Dusaj & Ors., MANU/AP/0340/2003: AIR 2003 AP 385